 Considering that society takes time in opening up to these new forms of families, I wrote a children’s story titled Recipes of How Babies are Made.
 I thought that by informing children, it is possible to shorten the time society takes to accept and feel comfortable with these modern families.

 So, you are part of this change to open society to these modern families.
 It is the simplicity of it and the honesty that you will find comforting.
 Empowering yourself with knowledge.
-Remember that thanks to donation you have your family.
+Remember that thanks to the donation you have your family.
 That is priceless.
 Start working on yourself and getting yourself into the right mindset, addressing your fears of other people’s opinions.

 Fertility Road: Why is it so important for parents of donor-conceived children to share the truth of their origins?